The Simplest Form of the Lorentz Transformations: Phase Space

 The matrix ${\bf S}$ is, like ${\bf F}$, a {\it Hamiltonian} matrix and can be written as a product of a symmetric matrix and the SUM $\y_0$.
 Unfortunately, the notion of the {\it Hamiltonian matrix}, has also been used differently by physicists, for instance by Feynman~\cite{Feynman}.
-Therefore it has been suggested to use a different naming convention, borrowed from ``symplectic'' and ``complex'', according to which a Hamiltonian matrix ${\bf S}$ that holds Eq.~\ref{eq_symplex} is called {\it symplex} (plural {\it symplices}) and a skew-Hamiltonian matrix that holds Eq.~\ref{eq_cosymplex} is called {\it cosymplex} (plural {\it cosymplices})~\cite{qed_paper,geo_paper,osc_paper}.
-The equations of motion (Eq.~\ref{eq_eqom}) derived from the Hamiltonian, are driven by a symplex ${\bf F}$: Only symplices represent non-zero expectation values, since all expectation values are elements of the auto-correlation matrix $\Sigma$.
+Therefore it has been suggested to use a different naming convention, borrowed from ``symplectic'' and ``complex'', according to which a Hamiltonian matrix ${\bf S}$ that holds Eq.~\ref{eq_symplex} is called {\it symplex} (plural {\it symplices}) and a skew-Hamiltonian matrix that holds Eq.~\ref{eq_cosymplex} is called {\it cosymplex}~\cite{qed_paper,geo_paper,osc_paper}.
+The equations of motion (Eq.~\ref{eq_eqom}) derived from the Hamiltonian, are driven by a ``symplex'' ${\bf F}$: Only symplices represent non-zero expectation values, since all basic expectation values are elements of the auto-correlation matrix $\Sigma$.
 Cosymplices have vanishing expectation values and may not appear as driving terms in linear Hamiltonian theory.
-As we have shown in Ref.~\cite{qed_paper}, the distinction between Hamiltonian and skew-Hamiltonian terms (i.e. symplices and cosymplices) allows to derive the Maxwell equations and to argue why no magnetic monopoles exist.
+As we have shown in Ref.~\cite{qed_paper}, the distinction between Hamiltonian and skew-Hamiltonian terms (i.e. symplices and cosymplices) allows to derive the Maxwell equations and this approach explains why magnetic monopoles don't exist.